ljfed/Better-YouTube-Scrolling/README.md

 * Stops the space bar from scrolling down the page and instead makes it always play/pause

 #### To do list
-* stop needing page refresh to change player offset
-* make it work in theater mode
+* make it work in theater mode and on extra small screens
 * make the youtube video smaller on smaller screens or disable the scroll feature